Coming in 2018: Our 20th World War II Documentary Film

-Massacre: Over Malmedy in 1944 will debut in the spring of 2018 and mark the 20th documentary from TGM and the WWII Foundation.
+Massacre: Over Malmedy will debut in the spring of 2018 and mark the 20th documentary from TGM and the WWII Foundation.

 A major portion of the film will include Drone video shot in Malmedy by a European film crew in 2016.
 Also featured are interviews with the remaining survivors of the massacre and several other veterans who survived the killing of Americans by German SS soldiers.